1. What is the purpose of monetary penalties?

 3. What are the actual dollar amounts of the penalties?

-Each type of infraction has a certain range of monetary penalties associated with it.
-The Registrar will impose an amount from within that range.
-For example, if the monetary penalty range for X is up to $1,000 then the Registrar can impose the monetary penalty of any amount up to $1,000 depending on the facts of the case.
+Each type of infraction has a certain maximum monetary penalty associated with it.
+The Registrar will impose an amount up to that maximum.
+For example, if the monetary penalty for X is up to $1,000 then the Registrar may impose a monetary penalty of any amount up to $1,000 depending on all of the circumstances of the incident.

 It is important to note that what are listed in the schedules are maximums only and that most penalties assessed will actually fall lower in the potential range, based on individual circumstances.